Skip to content

 Gorhambury House

 Gorhambury House garden was laid out in the 1820s and has evolved over the generations.
 The current owners have engaged Tom Stuart- Smith to do the design and planting plans and this blends with the older elements that are still in place.
-In May and June there are some wonderful rhododendrons, camellias, flowering shrubs and trees as well as formal lawns, wildflower meadows and historic topiary.
+In June there are some wonderful rhododendrons, camellias, flowering shrubs and trees as well as formal lawns, wildflower meadows and historic topiary.

 Owner Info